The graduate school is organised within the Department of Electrical Engineering

 Regulations regarding admission are stated in Appointment regulation for doctoral programmes.

 The study programme towards a doctoral degree encompasses 240 higher education credits.
-The study programme towards a licentiate degree encompasses 120 higher education credits.
+The study programme towards a licentiate degree encompasses at least 120 higher education credits.
 One year of full-time studies equals 60 credits.

 For the licentiate degree programme the credits are distributed between courses and thesis work as follows: courses at least 30 credits and thesis at least 75 credits.